University Health Service (UHS)

 Physical Therapy Services

-The University Health Service (UHS) offers physical therapy services for its patients.
-Some typical conditions treated by a physical therapist include, but are not limited to, overuse syndrome, tendonitis, muscle strains and sprains, and persistent pain.
-We recommend checking your insurance coverage before receiving services.
-Some insurance plans require a referral written by a health care provider for physical therapy.
+The University Health Service (UHS) offers physical therapy services for our student patients.
+The goal of physical therapy is to preserve, restore, or enhance physical function that is impaired by injury, disease, or disability.
+Some typical conditions treated by a physical therapist include, but are not limited to, overuse syndrome, tendonitis, muscle strains and sprains, joint dysfunctions, headaches, jaw problems, and persistent pain.

 Physical Therapy Locations

 Call UHS at 585-275-2662 to schedule an appointment at either location.

 - UHS Building (on the River Campus) – Check in with the receptionist on the first floor

 - Eastman School of Music – Room B-06

 The method of payment will depend on your health insurance coverage.
 The mandatory health fee paid by full-time students does not cover visits to the physical therapist; however, the Aetna Student Health plan does provide coverage.
 (See below.)

 For students covered by Aetna Student Health insurance through UHS:

 - The Aetna Student Health insurance plan covers physical therapy with a $10 co-pay per visit.
 You must meet the plan's $125 deductible before coverage begins.
 A referral from UHS is not required.